SpartanJ/ecode/README.md

 ### Plugins important behaviors

-All plugin configurations are designed to be overwriteable by the user.
+All plugin configurations are designed to be overwritable by the user.
 This means that the default configuration can be replaced with custom configurations from the user.
 For example, if the user wants to use a different linter, it just needs to declare a new linter definition in its own linter configuration file.
 The same applies to formatters and LSPs servers.